rmoshea/document-search/sourceCode/README.md

 #### Run the program via command line
 This is the recommended option that has been tested and will work for both Mac and Windows operating systems with Python installed

+1. Save the cerberus_0_2_8.py file locally
+  - File is located directly in the sourceCode folder
-1. Save the cerberus_0_2_8.py file locally -- Windows users should save this file directly in their Python folder
+  - Windows users should save this file directly in their Python folder
 2. Via command line, install the **requests** python module
   ```bash
   #Mac